visionequipment/arp/docs/usermanual.md

 To overwrite TrackGen application parameters (robot speed, sander diameter and overlap percentage), user should create other subscriptions on the Orion context broker.

+If you want to know all APIs exposed by the ROSE-AP application, see [API](api.md).

 ## Simulation

-If operator doesn't have access to hardware, he can simulate point cloud with additional software provided.
+If operator doesn't have access to hardware, she/he can simulate point cloud with additional software provided.

 TrackGen will receive the NGSI entities from the Orion context broker and will answer with NGSI Measurement entities, that are the output trajectories.
 The Orion context broker will forward the NGSI Measurement entities to the Target application.